 The Practitioner exam contains two styles of multiple choice question - simple multiple choice (like the Foundation exam) and matching.
 The Practitioner exam also includes much more reading material than the Foundation exam.
 To pass the Practitioner exam, you need to understand how PRINCE2 works and also be able to apply it to projects.

 Non-native English speakers may be given extra time to complete the PRINCE2 exams, in order to help them alleviate their language difficulties.

 What do you recommend when preparing for my PRINCE2 Practitioner exam?

 We’ve written a whole e-book on this subject and it’s available as a free download.
-The guide gives you tips for the exam, time strategies and details of each of the 5 different styles of PRINCE2 Practitioner exam questions.
+The guide gives you tips for the exam, time strategies and other important information.
 You can download it here.

 Have you taken the PRINCE2 Practitioner exam and if so, what strategies worked for you?
 Did you feel that your language skills affected your performance and if so, how did you overcome this?

 We'd love to hear about your experience.
 Please leave your comments and suggestions below to help direct future candidates!